-Prerequisite: CRIJ 1301, CRIJ 1306 or CRIJ 1307

-Policy authority, responsibilities, constitutional constraints, laws of arrest, search and seizure, and police liability.
+Prerequisite: A grade of C or better in CRIJ 1301, CRIJ 1306 or CRIJ 1307 Policy authority, responsibilities, constitutional constraints, laws of arrest, search and seizure, and police liability.

 CRIJ 2328# POLICE SYSTEMS AND PRACTICES (3-0) CREDIT 3

 Prerequisite: Texas Success Initiative complete in Reading and Writing.
 (Offered only in spring semester)